Discrete-time models and performance of phase noise channels: Statistical model of the phase noise

-The single-side-band PN spectrum of many practical oscillators that can be found from measurements is characterized by a $-20$~dB/decade slope~\cite{TuCo05,HaDrHa98,Mu95} due to integration of white noise inside the oscillator circuitry, and by two flat parts: one at low frequencies, representing the attenuation of the PN stabilized by means of a PLL, the other at high frequencies, modelling the thermal noise at the oscillator output~\cite{De06}.
-Therefore, we propose to model the PN PSD as
+The single-side-band PN spectrum of many practical oscillators that can be found from measurements is characterized by a $-20$~dB/decade slope~\cite{PiCoEr22} due to integration of white noise inside the oscillator circuitry, and by two flat parts: one at low frequencies, representing the attenuation of the PN stabilized by means of a PLL, the other at high frequencies, modelling the thermal noise at the oscillator output~\cite{De06}.
+Therefore, the PN PSD can be modeled as

-where $\fb$ is the 3dB bandwidth, and $\loo$ and $\lii$ are the spectrum levels for $f\!=\!0$ and for high frequency, respectively.
-In real oscillators, $\li$ is very low and we can safely assume that $\lo\gg\li$.
-An example of such PSD is shown in Figure~\ref{f:psd}, where $\lcc$ is the spectrum level at 100~kHz.
-In Appendix~\ref{a:mesures}, we report some experimental measurements of some free running and PLL-locked oscillators.

-Oscillators are usually quantified in terms of the PN spectrum level in the $-20$~dB/decade region.
-For example, the spectrum level at $100$~kHz, $\lcc$, is a common calibration point of oscillators, and represents a more interesting quantity for the designers than the spectrum level at $0$~Hz~\cite{datasheet}.
-When $\fb$ is much smaller than the frequency chosen as reference, in this case $100$~kHz, starting from (\ref{e:psd}), we have the following relationships

-where~(\ref{e:app2}) is obtained by writing~(\ref{e:app1}) for $f=100$~kHz and using that $\fb\ll100$~kHz,\footnote{When the condition $\fb \ll 100$~kHz does not hold, we can simply choose to express the PSD as a function of another spectrum level in the $-20$~dB/decade region.} while~(\ref{e:approx1_l100}) is obtained by assuming that $\lii$ is negligible with respect to the first term in~(\ref{e:app2}).
-By using~(\ref{e:approx1_l100}), we can express the PSD of the PN as a function of $\lc$, that is
+where $\fb$ is the 3dB bandwidth, and $\lcc$ and $\lii$ are the spectrum levels for $f\!=\!100$~kHz and for high frequencies, respectively.
+The PSD in~(\ref{e:psd_l100}) is obtained by assuming that $\fb\ll100$~kHz\footnote{When the condition $\fb \ll 100$~kHz does not hold, the PSD can simply be expressed as a function of another spectrum level in the $-20$~dB/decade region.} and $\li \ll \lc$.
+The first term in~(\ref{e:psd_l100}) is the PSD of a first-order autoregressive (AR) process~\cite{Me00}, while the flat part at high frequencies dominates when $f> \sqrt{ \frac{10^{10}\lcc}{\lii} -\fb^2}$~\cite{PiCoEr22}.

-The flat part of the PSD at high frequencies dominates when $f> \sqrt{ \frac{10^{10}\lcc}{\lii} -\fb^2}$.
-In order to simplify the exposure, in the following we assume $\li=0$, unless otherwise specified.
-The extension of our results to the case where we consider that $\li\neq0$ is reported in Appendices~\ref{a:linfinity} and~\ref{a:linfinity2}.